 I chose our hotel based on price and location.
 I wanted a hotel close to the ferry.
 Our hotel was about a block away.
 The hardest part was crossing the street!
 Cars do not stop for pedestrians waiting at a crosswalk.
 They only stopped when you stepped out into the street.
 We just followed the locals as they stepped into the street to get across.

 We took the Xcaret ferry to Isla Mujeres.
 You can sit outside or inside, but once the ferry departs, you must remain seated.
 The ferry takes about 20-30 minutes and leave on the hour.
-Your ferry ticket comes with admission to the rotating tower back in Cancun at the ferry port.
-I highly recommend going on the tour because it gives a greater perspective on the geography of the Hotel Zone.
+Your ferry ticket comes with admission to the rotating scenic tower back in Cancun at the ferry port.
+I highly recommend going on the tour because it gives a greater perspective on the geography of Cancun and the Hotel Zone.

 Punta Sur is at the southernmost point of the island.
 There are statues, ruins, and a trail at Punta Sur.
-It cost $6 a person to access the path, which takes you closer to the water, ruins, and statues.
+It cost $6 USD a person to access the path, which takes you closer to the water, ruins, and statues.

 Day 3 – Akumal

 We headed south to Akumal.
 Akumal is about a 2-hour drive from Cancun and we used Akumal as our base for three nights.
-It’s in a convenient location to several activties.
+It’s in a convenient location to several activities.

 I was aprehensive about visiting Croco Cun Zoo and the Akumal Monkey Sanctuary because of animal exploitation.
 I read alot or reviews to make sure they seemed ethical before commiting to visit.
 At both places, you can do animal interactions.